haokunli/DataSci/Cheatsheet.md

 #### Exploring a data frame

 - `head` and `tail`.
-Fist and last frows of a data frame.
+Fist and last rows of a data frame.
 Default is 6.

 - `str`.
 Structure of an object.
 Applied to a data frame, it tells the type of data for each column.

 - `dim`, `nrow` and `ncol`.
 Number of rows and/or columns of a data frame.

 - `summary`.
 Output differs depending on the type object to which it is applied.
-Applied to a data frame gives summary stats for the non-character columns of the data frame.
+Applied to a data frame, gives summary stats for the non-character columns of the data frame.

 #### Pivot tables